 Since 1970, the Denver Broncos have sold out every home game (except for strike-replacement games).

-In 1972, Denver hosted the Libertarian Party of the United States National Convention, where Tonie Nathan was nominated for vice president.
+In 1972, Denver hosted the Libertarian Party of the United States National Convention, notable for nominating Tonie Nathan for vice president.

 In 1972, Johns Manville Corp., a manufacturer of insulation and roofing products, relocated its headquarters to Denver from New York.

-Since 1974, Denver and surrounding areas started rehabilitating the urban South Platte River and its tributaries for recreational use.
+Since 1974, Denver and surrounding jurisdictions have rehabilitated the urban South Platte River and its tributaries for recreational use.

-Richard Lamm, who led the movement against hosting the 1976 Winter Olympics due to environmental concerns, was elected to the first of three terms as Colorado governor in 1975.
+In 1975, Richard Lamm, who led the movement against hosting the Olympics, was subsequently elected to three terms as Colorado governor (1975–87).

-In 1976, Denver withdrew from hosting the Winter Olympics after winning the bid, making it the first city to back out after having won its bid to host the Olympics.
+In 1976, Denver withdrew its winning bid to host the Winter Olympics, becoming the first city to back out after winning the bid.

 In 1980, CH2M Hill, an engineering and construction firm, relocated from Oregon to the Denver Technological Center.

-From 1981 to 1989, the prime time drama Dynasty was set in Denver, although mostly filmed in Los Angeles.
+From 1981 to 1989, the prime time drama Dynasty was set in Denver (although the show was mostly filmed in Los Angeles).

 In 1981, Denver hosted the Libertarian Party of the United States National Convention.

-In 1981, a study by Jefferson County health director, Carl Johnson, linked plutonium contamination from Rocky Flats to an increase in birth defects and cancer incidence in central Denver.
+In 1981, a study by Jefferson County health director Carl Johnson linked the plutonium contamination from Rocky Flats to an increase in birth defects and cancer incidence in central Denver and nearer Rocky Flats.

-In July 1982, Denver hosted the World Theatre Festival at the Denver Center for Performing Arts.
+In July 1982, Denver hosted the World Theatre Festival at the Denver Center for Performing Arts, featuring 114 performances of 18 plays by theatre companies from 13 countries over 25 days.

-From 1976 to 1982, Denver was home to the National Hockey League team, Colorado Rockies, but later moved to the New York metropolitan area to become the New Jersey Devils.
+In 1982, the Colorado Rockies moved to the New York metropolitan area and became the New Jersey Devils.

-In 1984, William L. Armstrong was the last Republican Senator to carry Denver during his landslide victory.
+In 1984, William L. Armstrong was the last Republican Senator to carry Denver.

 In 1987, MediaNews Group purchased the Denver Post.